SORTEE-Github-Hackathon/manuscript/README.md

 + [`webpage`](webpage) is a directory meant to be rendered as a static webpage for viewing the HTML manuscript.
 + [`build`](build) contains commands and tools for building the manuscript.
 + [`ci`](ci) contains files necessary for deployment via continuous integration.
-+ [LICENSE.md](LICENSE.md) and [LICENSE-CC0.md](LICENSE-CC0.md) contain the licenses associated with manubot and with the content we are developing in this project.
++ [LICENSE.md](LICENSE.md) and [LICENSE-CC0.md](LICENSE-CC0.md) contain the licenses associated with Manubot and with the content we are developing in this project.
 Please see the "License" section below.

 ### Continuous Integration